Anunn711/Point-of-sale-application/readme.md

 * How to run the program
 * Step-by-step bullets
 ```
+npm install - will install the needed packages
-npm run dev will execute the application
+npm run dev - will execute the application
+To create a login - the admin password is admin
 ```
 npx jest (the spec file here) - a way to test the .js files example : npx jest payment.spec.js